gvwilson/sensibleadventures/cloudherd/new.md

 She had no idea how far they had come or what time it was when Ulfmaerr called a halt.
-They drained his canteen and shared out the hard cheese and dried fruit from his pack.
+They drained his canteen and shared out the hard cheese and dried apples from his pack.
 "So where do we go now?"
 Thokmay finally asked.

 "Ya depends a thee," a voice answered from the trees.
 Branches